sequelize/sequelize/docs/querying.md

 For backward compatibility reasons Sequelize sets the following aliases by default -
 $eq, $ne, $gte, $gt, $lte, $lt, $not, $in, $notIn, $is, $like, $notLike, $iLike, $notILike, $regexp, $notRegexp, $iRegexp, $notIRegexp, $between, $notBetween, $overlap, $contains, $contained, $adjacent, $strictLeft, $strictRight, $noExtendRight, $noExtendLeft, $and, $or, $any, $all, $values, $col

-currently the following legacy aliases are also set but are planned to be fully removed in the near future - ne, not, in, notIn, gte, gt, lte, lt, like, ilike, $ilike, nlike, $notlike, notilike, .., between, !.., notbetween, nbetween, overlap, &&, @>, <@
+Currently the following legacy aliases are also set but are planned to be fully removed in the near future - ne, not, in, notIn, gte, gt, lte, lt, like, ilike, $ilike, nlike, $notlike, notilike, .., between, !.., notbetween, nbetween, overlap, &&, @>, <@

-Due to the security improvements it is highly advised to only use the specific aliases you need.
+For better security it is highly advised to use `Sequelize.Op` and not depend on any string alias at all.
+You can limit alias your application will need by setting `operatorsAliases` option, remember to sanitize user input especially when you are directly passing them to Sequelize methods.

 ```js
 const Op = Sequelize.Op;